 Strategic needs score ("How big is the problem?")

 Negligible Small Medium Large

 1-2 3-4 5-6 7-8

-Growth High
+Growth (demand) forecast uncertainty High

-(demand) forecast Medium
+Medium

-uncertainty Low
+Low

 Details of the standard, extended and complex BRAVA assessments can be found in appendix C. The following section considers elements within the BRAVA process required to complete the assessments.